simayhosmeyve/simayhosmeyve/README.md

 ## Hi there, I'm Simay Hoşmeyve 👋

-- :computer: I'm a Computer Engineering student at Canakkale Onsekiz Mart University.
+- :computer: I'm a Computer Vision Engineer.
-- :seedling: I’m currently learning Data Science and Machine Learning.
+- :seedling: I’m still learning Data Science and Machine Learning.
 - :sparkles::earth_africa: One of my goals is to help solving health issues and world problems with coding.

 <hr>